OntimizeWeb/docs/docs/guide/15-service.md

 });
 ```

+{: .note }
-> **NOTE:** In most cases the third party API won't offer the same response as OntimizeWeb components need so you have to [adapt the response](#adapt-your-service-response).
+>In most cases the third party API won't offer the same response as OntimizeWeb components need so you have to [adapt the response](#adapt-your-service-response).

 ### Define your own CRUD methods